 There was a time in my mid-teens in which I decided to reject Christ, for all the usual reasons.
 I tried a few eastern religions, but nothing really seemed to stick, also for the usual reasons.
 I blame my mother’s prayer.

 That was a turning point, one where I decided to seek out Christians and to become more engaged with what Christian culture I could.
-A year later, with a lot of help and through the innumerable prayers of my parents, I was baptized on Easter morning, my sins left behind in a watery tomb that – thanks to the church’s Easter musical – was partially obscured by the façade of a Roman garrison.
+A year later, with a lot of help and through the innumerable prayers of my parents, I was baptized a second time on Easter morning, my brief rebellion buried in a watery tomb that – thanks to the church’s Easter musical – was partially obscured by the façade of a Roman garrison.

 I still have that tattered paperback Bible.
-I keep it on the shelf next to the one I inherited from my grandfather, and they are two of the few things I would save in the case of a fire.
+I keep it on the shelf next to the one I inherited from my grandfather, his preaching Bible.

-I pray instead in a small church with an aging congregation down the street.
-I mean it when we say the Te Deum, and I still feel Christ reaching for my attention when an old lady grabs my arm and says she is glad I’ve been back after a week away.
-Even though the tabernacle there is empty most of the time, I sense something when I look around and see the Stations of the Cross on the wall, painted in a garish 70s style that doesn’t match the nave’s natural wood walls.
+I began, instead, to pray in a small church with an aging congregation down the street.
+I could still feel Christ reaching for my attention when an old lady grabbed my arm and said she was glad I was been back after a week away.
+I could sense something when I looked around and saw the Stations of the Cross on the wall, painted in a garish 70s style that doesn’t match the nave’s natural wood panels.
 It is, as the Byzantine prayer says, that the Spirit is, “Everywhere present and filling all things.”
+In those early days at St. Mark, I was also plagued by a chronic illness that for a time limited the use of my hands and crippled my gait, forcing me to use a cane; I was deeply unhappy at losing the ability to play music, or hike, or even walk down the street without aid.
+(Steps toward recovery have been another story.)

 Christ with Me

-That year, as the priest entered the nave from the sanctuary, he declared for the last time in the Liturgy before Pascha, “Christ is in our midst!”
+One Holy Saturday when I was still attending Orthodox liturgies, as the priest entered the nave and declared for the last time before Pascha, “Christ is in our midst!”
 I tried to respond with the customary, “He is and ever shall be!,” but instead I choked on the words halfway through the sentence.

-Instead, I saw Christ with me as a child, singing hymns while I played in the driveway; Christ with me as I played kickball behind the church; Christ with me – ever there – when I turned my back on Him, and Christ with me when I wept alone in the back of a chapel and said my life was His; Christ with me when I praised Him with arms raised high, and Christ with me all of the times I doubted Him; Christ with me at my wedding, and Christ with me when my children were born and when they were baptized.
+In that moment, I saw and once again experienced Christ with me as a child, singing hymns while I played in the driveway; Christ with me as I played kickball behind the church; Christ with me – ever there – when I turned my back on Him, and Christ with me when I wept alone in the back of a chapel and said my life was His; Christ with me when I praised Him with arms raised high, and Christ with me all of the times I doubted Him; Christ with me at my wedding, and Christ with me when my children were born and when they were baptized.

-Despite the doubts, despite logic, I know it.
+Despite the doubts, despite logic, I knew it in that moment, and I know it now.

 Christ is in our midst.
 He is and ever shall be.